 How the policy is implemented

-WorkCover identifies that a contributor is potentially responsible to contribute to the cost of a claim during the pre-proceedings phase of a common law claim under the Workers' Compensation and Rehabilitation and Other Legislation Amendment Act 2013 (the Act).
+WorkCover identifies that a contributor is potentially responsible to contribute to the damages and costs of a claim during the pre-proceedings phase of a common law claim under the Workers' Compensation and Rehabilitation Act 2003 (the Act), as amended.

 WorkCover will then make contact with the contributor's solicitor to identify the liability insurer and to check if the insurer will be indemnifying the contributor in relation to the claim.